MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

     `${If.App.WP}This content is ${If.End}Confidential`

     In Word and PointPoint, the label applies the watermark text "This content is Confidential".
 In Excel, the label applies the watermark text "Confidential".
+In Outlook, the label doesn't any watermark text because watermarks are not supported for Outlook.

 ### Setting the font name